 - After many years of guests hanging out 5 hours prior to parade time to secure a spot, Disney set some limits to keep guests safe.
-Previous parades included guests setting up no more than 2 hours prior to parade time.
-I’m assuming this parade will include the same.
+Guests may set up no more than 2 hours prior to parade time.

 - Benches are hot commodities for parades.
 Don’t camp out on a bench located around the Disneyland Hub expecting to see the parade from it.
 Many of these benches are moved as the parade start time draws nearer.
 There are some that remain with a view of the parade, but people set up super early for those and there’s no guarantee of which benches will be moved where.

 - Permanent “benches” can be found on the path from the Disneyland Hub headed toward the Matterhorn.
 These are a safer bet to secure, but people arrive early for those, too.
 Arrive 2 hours prior to parade time to save a spot.
 If you set up along this path, the closest restrooms are (the most adorable in the park!) on the way toward it’s a small world, on your left, before you reach the teacups.